The Spirit Catches You and You Fall Down

 Mama Might Be Better Off Dead immerses listeners in the lives of four generations of a poor, African-American family in the neighborhood, who are beset with the devastating illnesses that are all too common in America's inner-cities.
 Headed by Jackie Banes, who oversees the care of a diabetic grandmother, a husband on kidney dialysis, an ailing father, and three children, the Banes family contends with countless medical crises.

-By: Laurie Kaye Abraham, and others
+De: Laurie Kaye Abraham, y otros

 -